-The safety and well-being of the students, faculty, staff, and visitors are a priority here at the Louisiana College.
-Through the assistance of several other Local Law Enforcement agencies, every effort is made to better serve the College community and provide a safe environment in which the mission of the College may be attained.
+The safety and well-being of the students, faculty, staff, and visitors are a priority here at the Louisiana Christian University.
+Through the assistance of several other Local Law Enforcement agencies, every effort is made to better serve the University community and provide a safe environment in which the mission of the University may be attained.
 However, a truly safe campus can only be achieved through the cooperation of all students, faculty, and staff.
 This guide is a part of our effort to ensure this collaborative endeavor is successful.
-We hope you will read it carefully and use this information to help foster a safe environment for yourself and others on the College campus.
+We hope you will read it carefully and use this information to help foster a safe environment for yourself and others on the University campus.

-Clifford D. Gatlin Chief of Police
+John W. Dauzat Chief of Police

-In compliance with the Jeanne Clery Disclosure of Campus Crime Statistics Act, a copy of this Annual Security report is available on line at: http://www.lacollege.edu
+In compliance with the Jeanne Clery Disclosure of Campus Crime Statistics Act, a copy of this Annual Security report is available on line at: https://lcuniversity.edu/